fennel-ai/client/docs/pages/concepts/dataset.md

     message="Can not index datasets without keys">
 </pre>

-By default, `@index` builds both the online and full historical offline indices.
+By default, setting `index=True` builds both the online and full historical offline indices.
 That can be configured by setting `online` and `offline` kwargs on the decorator (the default configuration is `online` set to True and `offline` set to `forever`).

-<pre snippet="datasets/datasets#dataset_index_advanced"></pre>
+<pre snippet="datasets/datasets#dataset_index_advanced" status="success"
+    message="Only building online index but not the offline/historical index"
+></pre>

-Selectively turning only one of these on can be a good way to save storage & compute costs.
+Selectively turning only one of these on can be a good way to save storage and compute costs.
 A dataset needs to be indexed with `offline` set to `forever` for it to be joinable as the RHS dataset.